tom-pollak/on-policy-quantization/README.md

 | 1.0         | 0.515     | 0.820     | 0.538         | **0.684**  | 0.679 |

 ### On-Policy Hyperparameter Sweeps (λ=1)

+From limited sweeps, it seems that batch size and rollout length are not sensitive params.

+> Note I do the same number of steps, so doubling batch size / rollout lenght doubles the compute budget!
+Suggesting we've saturated the quantization accuracy of the model.

 **Batch size:**